agx/stevia/doc/phosh-osk-stevia.rst

    (Temporarily) Give up the `sm.puri.OSK0` DBus name if another OSK requests it.
 This also unregisters the Wayland input-method-v1 so another OSK can act as input method.
-   If the name becomes available again it is grabbed again and phosh-osk-stub registers itself as input method again.
+   If the name becomes available again it is grabbed again and phosh-osk-stevia registers itself as input method again.

 ``-v``, ``--version``